Coastal Carolina Chanticleers football: David Bennett era (2003–2011)

 In 2006, the Chanticleers made school history when the team received its first FCS playoff berth, also the first playoff berth for the Big South Conference, losing a first-round contest to Appalachian State.
 Appalachian State would go on to win the FCS national championship that season.

-In 2010, Coastal went to the playoffs for the second time after winning the Big South Championship (a three-way tie with Liberty and Stony Brook) and received the Big South's first ever automatic playoff bid.
-The Chanticleers returned to the playoffs in 2012 and 2013.
-On November 9, 2014, Coastal was ranked as the No. 1 team in the nation, a first for the school and the Big South Conference.
+In 2010, Coastal went to the playoffs for the second time after winning the Big South Championship (a three-way tie with Liberty and Stony Brook) and received the Big South's first-ever automatic playoff bid.

-On September 11, 2010, Coastal Carolina played a five-overtime game against the Towson Tigers, the longest game in school history.
-Coastal Carolina went to Towson, Maryland, looking for their first win of the season after losing the previous week to West Virginia.
-Coastal Carolina would lose the game 47–45.
+On September 11, 2010, Coastal Carolina played a five-overtime game on the road against the Towson Tigers, the longest game in school history.
+Coastal would lose the game, 47–45.

+Bennett was dismissed following the 2011 season.
+University president David A. DeCenzo cited a 29-28 record during the previous five seasons—including only three wins against teams with winning records—and declining attendance as reasons for Bennett's removal.

+Joe Moglia era (2012–18)

+The university named Joe Moglia, former CEO of TD Ameritrade, as its new head coach on December 20, 2011.

+Moglia found immediate success, leading the Chanticleers to a share of three consecutive Big South titles in his first three seasons and playoff berths in each of his first four seasons.
+In 2014, the team earned its first number 1 FCS ranking in program history after starting the season 11-0.

 The Chanticleers left the Big South Conference at the end of the 2015–16 school year and joined the Sun Belt Conference, initially as a non-football member.
 At that time, the football team began a two-year transition to the Football Bowl Subdivision (FBS).
 The first season of the transition in 2016 was spent as an FCS independent; the Chanticleers officially joined Sun Belt football July 1, 2017, with full bowl eligibility following in 2018.

+The Chanticleers earned the program's first win as an FBS program when they defeated the UMass Minutemen, 38-28, on September 2, 2017.
+The team had a tough time winning games during the 2017 season, losing its next nine games.
+Ending the 2017 season on a positive note, Coastal Carolina earned the program's first two Sun Belt Conference wins in the final two weeks of the season, a 13–7 victory over the Idaho Vandals and a 28-17 win against the Georgia Southern Eagles.
+Coastal finished the year with a record of 3–9.
+The 2017 team was led by interim head coach Jamey Chadwell, during a medical leave of absence from Moglia.

+Building from their momentum at the end of the 2017 season, Coastal Carolina finished the 2018 season with an improved record of 5–7, with notable wins against the UAB Blazers, Louisiana Ragin' Cajuns, and Georgia State Panthers.
+Moglia retired from coaching following the 2018 season.